wegotcoders/ShoesCalculator/README.md

 For every 1 MPH over 60 MPH, reduce the the MPG by 2 MPG. (i.e. a car that normally gets 30 mpg would only get 28 mpg if its speed were 61 mph.
 Handle the case that this value gets below zero).

+# Homework Extensions

+Bonus points for creating another calculator or amending your calculator with the following features:

+* Mortgage calculator: Calculate the monthly payment when given the other variables as input.
+* BMI: Calculate the BMI when given the height and weight.